Last Updated on March 16, 2021 by CanaryDevelopmentAdmin

 Undoubtably it is harder to fit all the additional amenities in a smaller single building development.
 However, Dollar Bays nearest neighbouring new development The Madison achieves a much wider range of facilities.

-It is also a single building development in a constrained 0.90 acre plot that offers significantly more amenities.
+The Madison is also a single building development in a constrained 0.90 acre plot, but manages to offer significantly more amenities.

 At the time of writing a mid-height, average two bedroom flat for sale in Dollar Bay on Zoopla, is close to £1million.
 This in itself is on the higher end of the price scale but nothing particularly remarkable for some of the newer developments in the area.
 Yet, Dollar Bay combines this initial price point with some of the highest service charges around, at roughly £6.70 per square foot.